Computer Crimes Defense

 Economic Espionage Act

-The Economic Espionage Act of 1996 criminalizes the domestic or international theft of trade secrets.
+The Economic Espionage Act of 1996 criminalizes the theft of trade secrets, whether domestic or international.
 Section 1831 covers theft benefiting foreign governments, while Section 1832 addresses commercial theft for financial gain.
 Many investigations begin when employees or contractors download company data before leaving a job—often, they think they’ll only face civil lawsuits.
 In reality, the government can treat this seemingly innocuous conduct as a federal crime.

 Prosecutors and investigative agencies use digital forensics to trace everything from downloads and file transfers to USB activity.
 We often focus on whether the information even qualifies as a “trade secret.”
 Other common defenses include proving that the defendant had lawful access and whether the government can prove they intended to convert the data for economic benefit.